humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails4.md

 gem 'carrierwave'
 {% endhighlight %}

-Now that we've declared the dependency, we can install it with `bundler`.
+Note: when you modify your gemfile you need to restart your server.
+Now that we've declared the dependency, we can install it with
+`bundler`.

 {% highlight console %}